 Where To Buy Floetrol

-Floetrol can be purchased at most paint stores or hardware stores like Menards, Home Depot, or Lowes.
+Floetrol can be purchased at most paint stores or hardware stores like Lowes, Home Depot, or Ace Hardware.
 If you prefer to shop online, you can find it here on Amazon.
 It is available in either a quart or gallon size.

 It is also possible to make your own Floetrol solution by adding water to latex paint purchased from the store; however, you should note that this version of Floetrol will not last very long after it is made.